 VIEW ALL BLOG POSTS

 The health of our microbiome is affected by many factors, including what we eat each day.
-Like probiotics, consuming foods rich in prebiotics play a special role in the health of our gut and body.
+Like probiotics, consuming foods rich in prebiotic fiber (a.k.a. prebiotics) plays a special role in the health of our gut and body.
 Prebiotics are the food for necessary probiotic cultures (good, live bacteria) that we depend on for a healthy microbiome.
-Learn more about prebiotics below and how Lifeway Oat’s natural prebiotic and probiotic properties can support your gut health!

 Prebiotics are natural properties within certain foods that are utilized by microorganisms that we know as probiotics (good cultures).
 These prebiotics help benefit your gut health and overall health as defined by the International Scientific Association for Probiotics and Prebiotics.
-In simpler terms, they are certain types of soluble fiber (a fiber that dissolves in water) that fuel good the microbes in our gut, which positively impacts the growth of beneficial bacteria and their ability to produce benefits.
+In simpler terms, they are certain types of soluble fiber (a fiber that dissolves in water: think oats, beans, potatoes, etc.) that fuel the healthy, beneficial microbes in our gut, which positively impacts the growth of beneficial bacteria and their ability to produce benefits.

 It’s important to know that while prebiotics are a type of fiber, not all fibers are prebiotics.
 They are found in many foods you already know and love and may be in certain supplements.
 Some of the most commonly studied prebiotics that are used in supplements and found naturally in foods are inulin, fructooligosaccharides (FOS), galactooligosaccharides (GOS), and human milk oligosaccharides (HOS).